openhab/openhab-docs/installation/index.md

 As such, it only depends on a Java Virtual Machine, which is available for most platforms. openHAB can be run on different versions of **macOS** and **Windows** and many different variants of **Linux** (Ubuntu, Raspbian, etc.).

-Please be aware of the fact that openHAB is continuously changed and improved.
+Please be aware of the fact that openHAB is continuously updated and improved.
-Therefore, tutorials and help you may find on the Internet for it **might** be outdated!
+Therefore, tutorials and help you may find on the Internet for it **may** be outdated!
 Always keep this in mind when searching for help and solutions.

 ## Platform Recommendations